Banks start to wean themselves off ECB crisis cash

-FRANKFURT (Reuters) - In the first step to unwinding its crisis policy measures, the ECB announces on Friday how much of 489 billion euros ($649 billion) in ultra long-term loans it funneled to banks in late 2011 they are opting to repay early.
+FRANKFURT, Jan 25 (Reuters) - In the first step to unwinding its crisis policy measures, the ECB announces on Friday how much of 489 billion euros ($649 billion) in ultra long-term loans it funnelled to banks in late 2011 they are opting to repay early.

 The European Central Bank lent banks a total of more than 1 trillion euros in twin 3-year, ultra-cheap lending operations in December 2011 and February 2012 - a ploy that ECB President Mario Draghi said “avoided a major, major credit crunch”.